SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     detected because the order of the conditions or actions is not the same as an existing production.
-4. The problem-solving in the substate violated one of the enabled correctness guarantee filters During the development of explanation-based chunking, we have developed a list of possible causes of incorrect chunks.
-EBC’s correctness guarantee filters detect when those situations occur and prevents a chunk from being learned.
+4. The problem-solving in the substate violated one of the enabled correctness guarantee filters During the development of explanation-based behavior summarization, we have developed a list of possible causes of incorrect chunks.
+EBBS’s correctness guarantee filters detect when those situations occur and prevents a chunk from being learned.
 For example, the allow-local-negations filter will prevent a rule from being formed if the problem-solving that led to the result was